tjoyner/ofvioletsandlicorice/chapter1.md

 "Herbicides, tractors, a little bit of chemistry... the fog and the sun do the rest, as long as the ground doesn't wear out..."

 They passed the *Tre Stelle* and they turned towards Neive.
 Luciano swerved slightly, not expecting an answer.
-He asked: "You're a wine connoisseur?"
+He asked, "You're a wine connoisseur?"

 "I sample it," was the reply.